netaisllc/metreaux_tables/README.md

 ### SVG Images
 The project includes SVG images for the few visual elements used in a table's overall scaffolding.
 Fallback to plain-old-PNGs is provided for in the CSS.

-The force the use of PNGs, simply assing the class "dont-use-svg" on a higher level containing element relative to your table.
+To force the use of PNGs, simply assign the class "dont-use-svg" on a higher level containing element relative to your table.
 Something like a containg DIV or SECTION of even the BODY tag will work just fine.

 ## How to Implement